estuary/flow/site/docs/reference/Connectors/materialization-connectors/databricks.md

 You need to first create a SQL Warehouse if you don't already have one in your account.
 See [Databricks documentation](https://docs.databricks.com/en/sql/admin/create-sql-warehouse.html) on configuring a Databricks SQL Warehouse.
 After creating a SQL Warehouse, you can find the details necessary for connecting to it under the **Connection Details** tab.

 In order to save on costs, we recommend that you set the Auto Stop parameter for your SQL warehouse to the minimum available.
-Estuary's Databricks connector automatically delays updates to the destination up to a configured Update Delay (see the endpoint configuration below), with a default value of 30 minutes.
-If your SQL warehouse is configured to have an Auto Stop of more than 15 minutes, we disable the automatic delay since the delay is not as effective in saving costs with a long Auto Stop idle period.
+Estuary's Databricks connector automatically delays updates to the destination according to the configured **Sync Schedule** (see configuration details below), with a default delay value of 30 minutes.

 You also need an access token for your user to be used by our connector, see the respective [documentation](https://docs.databricks.com/en/administration-guide/access-control/tokens.html) from Databricks on how to create an access token.